(Spoken on May 26, 1973)

 When complicated impressions of this nature are formed on the layer of our personality, consciousness gets distracted, as the light of the sun gets distracted due to the peculiar disbursement of clouds.
 Sometimes during the rainy season we can see one ray of light coming from that side and another ray of light coming from this side.
 It looks very beautiful.
 There is a dissipation of the rays of the sun on account of the higgledy-piggledy formation of clouds.
 Likewise, consciousness gets dissipated when it passes through this confused structure of the mind which is formed on account of and by the various perceptions of objects which we experience every day.
 Like a servant controlling the master under certain conditions, which is not something impossible, the impressions begin to control us.
 We become slaves of these impressions.
 They become so many in number, and so thick and so hard to penetrate, so difficult and so complicated to understand, that we get into their clutches.

 It is like the groove of a gramophone plate.
 When we sing before a microphone for the sake of manufacturing a gramophone record, for example, the grooves are formed on the plate.
 We sing only once, and then the grooves can be used to play the song a hundred times and it will sound as if we are singing.
 The mind is like a gramophone plate.
 An impression formed by a single perception creates such a groove in the mind, and the groove is left there like a copper plate of the gramophone record which is kept in custody for future manufacture of many other plates.
 Similarly, the impression is pushed into the subconscious level, and for a long time it will appear as if it is not there at all.
 It is like a black marketeer pushing goods into a godown.
-Nobody will know that it is there.
+Nobody will know that is there.

 One perception is the cause of another impression.
-We know how many perceptions we have every day, how many things we have seen from morning till evening, and every seeing will produce an impression.
+We know how many perceptions we have every day, how many things we have seen from morning till evening, and every seeing will produce impressions.
 Sometimes they are intense, sometimes they are mild.
 Mild perceptions produce mild impressions, and intense ones produce intense impressions.
 Every impression produces a groove, and when the proper conditions are given, the groove comes up and then begins to sing the same song which we sang originally.
 Then it is that we get into its clutches.
 We have to sing as it compels us to sing.

 Thus, impressions of perceptions become active agents of another perception of a similar kind sometime later.
 This is why desires cannot get satisfied by enjoyment.
 When we enjoy a particular desire, an object, it produces a groove, an impression, and when the groove comes up to the conscious level, it compels us to enjoy the very same object once again, so we are never satiated.
 The more we enjoy an object, the more is the desire for the very same object.
 We cannot say we have enjoyed the object and, therefore, the desire is extinguished.
 It will not be extinguished.
 It will produce such an impression that after some time it will compel us to repeat that experience.